PSA BPOL

 Polizeiliche Schutzaufgaben Ausland der Bundespolizei (PSA BPOL) ("Police Protection Tasks Abroad of the Federal Police", formerly known as ASSIK for Arbeitsstab Schutzaufgaben in Krisengebieten) is a specialized unit of the German Federal Police tasked with providing personal security for German diplomatic missions in conflict regions.

 Background

 The protection of German diplomatic missions is one of the tasks of the Federal Police.
-In conflict, the diplomatic protection was carried out by the GSG9 with support of the Federal Criminal Police Office.
-In 2008, the Federal Ministry of the Interior tasked the Federal Police with reorganizing this form of protection in order to reduce the workload of the GSG9.
+In conflict, the diplomatic protection was carried out by the GSG 9 with support of the Federal Criminal Police Office.
+In 2008, the Federal Ministry of the Interior tasked the Federal Police with reorganizing this form of protection in order to reduce the workload of the GSG 9.

 Organization

 Due to the positive responses of the newly established ASSIK, the Federal Police decided to continue the unit as section 44 (Referat 44).